rhnfzl/reddit-stash/README.md

 ### Prerequisites
 - ✅ Python 3.10-3.12 (Python 3.12 recommended for best performance)
 - 🔑 Reddit API credentials
-- 📊 A Dropbox account with an API token
+- 📊 A cloud storage account (optional): Dropbox with API token, or an AWS account with S3 access

 ### Installation